fangq/iso2mesh/trunk/iso2mesh/README.txt

 == # Introduction ==

-"iso2mesh" is a Matlab/Octave-based mesh generation toolbox.
+"Iso2mesh" is a Matlab/Octave-based mesh generation toolbox designed for easy creation of high quality surface and tetrahedral meshes from 3D volumetric images.
+It contains a rich set of mesh processing scripts/programs, functioning independently or interfacing with external free meshing utilities.
+Iso2mesh toolbox can operate directly on 3D binary, segmented or gray-scale images, such as those from MRI or CT scans, making it particularly suitable for multi-modality medical imaging data analysis or multi-physics modeling.

-It contains a number of optimized mesh processing scripts and interfaces to several free meshing tools, such as surface mesh simplifier and extraction utilities (based on CGAL), tetgen, and mesh validation&repairing utility (based on JMeshLib).
-Iso2mesh toolbox provides a simple yet powerful way to create quality tetrahedral volumetric mesh directly from 3D binary, segmented or gray-scale images such as MRI or CT scans.
+Creating quality surface or tetrahedral meshes from volumetric images has been a challenging task where very limited software and resources could be found.

-To be able to create volumetric finite-element mesh from 3D volumetric images is of great interest for researchers in the field of image-based modeling and analysis.
+Commercial tools, such as Mimics and Amira, are both expensive and limited in functionalities.
+Iso2mesh was developed as a free alternative to these expensive commercial tools and provides researchers a highly flexible, modularized and streamlined image-based mesh generation pipeline.
+It defines simple interfaces to perform a wide varieties of meshing tasks, ranging from 3D volumetric image pre-processing (hole-filling, thinning and thickening), surface mesh modeling (extraction, remeshing, repairing, and smoothing) to volumetric mesh creation.
+Iso2mesh is cross-platform and is compatible with both Matlab and GNU Octave
-Unfortunately, very limited software packages for this purpose can be found in publications and market; they are either limited in functionalities or very expensive (such as Amira from Mercury Computer Systems).
-This toolbox was developed as a free alternative to the expensive commertial tools and provides researchers a complete workflow from 3D binary image preprocessing (hole-filling and island-removing), to surface mesh modeling (extraction, remeshing, validation, repairing, and smoothing) and volumetric mesh creation.
-Users can either choose the streamlined wrapper scripts to create 3D mesh with a fully automated process, or to call invidual subroutines to perform specific meshing tasks, such as closed surface extraction or boundary extraction.
+(a free Matlab clone).

 The details of this toolbox can be found in the following
 reference: